90 Days to Usable Data

-To do this, refer back to the main purposes you established in step one, with an eye on applying data to one business purpose at a time.
+To do this in your organization, refer back to step one, and apply data to your business needs one step at a time.
 From there, you’ll be able to keep moving forward, tackling challenges and goals as a data-driven organization.

 Identifying — and accelerating — use cases

 Now it’s time for Pat’s Pantry to roll out the full-scale data integration.
 In Pat’s case, they’ll turn on server-side forwarding between their analytics and DMP for real-time audience enrichment.
-They’ll also leverage the Analytics and Adobe Target integration for integrated A/B testing and targeting campaigns.
+They’ll also leverage the Adobe Analytics and Adobe Target integration for integrated A/B testing and targeting campaigns.

-“After that, optimize.
-Uncover key areas of your customer experience to improve.
+“After that, optimize,” John says.
+“Uncover key areas of your customer experience to improve.
 Design A/B tests that minimize bias and maximize test efficacy measurement.”

 “And, beyond all of this, don’t forget to share insights and evangelize the success across your business,” John says.
-“Keep the momentum going, and keep everyone on board with your data fitness.
+“Keep the momentum going and keep everyone on board with your data fitness.
 Do that and you’ll be able to easily expand to other stakeholders.”